MerlinDaily/four-card-feature-section/README.md

 ### What I learned

-I got a little familiar with using Grid layout.
+I got familiar with using Grid layout.
 [Flexboxfroggy](https://flexboxfroggy.com) helped out a ton!

 ### Useful resources